jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 *Last updated: 28.5.2024*

 > **Intended learning outcomes.** After the course, the student will be able to...
-> - explain the fundamental concepts of numerical analysis, like condition number, stablilty, and convergence rate;
+> - explain the fundamental concepts of numerical analysis, like condition number, stabilty, and convergence rate;
 > - construct the floating point numbers;
 > - discuss and employ basic numerical algorithms like Newton's method;
 > - use the Monte-Carlo method in basic problems in analysis and geometry;